ajbobo-nice/logdecoder-formatter/README.md

 # ajb-log-decoder-formatter package

-Replaces characters used by LogDecoder with spaces Specifically, ASCII characters 1,2,5
+An Atom package that replaces characters used by LogDecoder with spaces Specifically, ASCII characters 1,2,5

 For more information about Atom packages: